google/etils/docs/api-design.md

 ### There is no absolute rule

-All rules in this docs should be context dependent and have many exception.
+All rules in this doc should be context dependent and have many exceptions.

 ## Low level